SCBee/universe/enmf533/lab1/ENMF 533 Prelab 1.md

 - float
 - double

-1. Explain the operation of the DigitalWrite command.
+8. Explain the operation of the DigitalWrite command.

 - Takes two arguments: (pin, value)
+- pin is the number associated with the pin we want to manage
+- value is the state of the pin, and can have a value of HIGH or LOW.
+	- the effect of the value depends on if the pin we are managing is an INPUT or OUTPUT pin.

 - pin is OUTPUT:
 	- the function changes the voltage state with the corresponding pin number.
-	- value := {HIGH, LOW}
 	- HIGH means the pin will have a voltage of 5V or 3.3V.
 	- LOW means the pin will have a voltage of 0V.

 - pin is INPUT:
-	-
+	- the function changes the corresponding pin's internal pull-up resistor.
+	- HIGH means the pullup is enabled.
+	- LOW means the pullup is disabled.